Engadin: Geography

-The Engadine is connected by the Julier, Albula, Flüela Passes and the Vereina Tunnel to the northern part of Switzerland and the rest of the canton of Grisons.
-It is reachable from northern Italy by the Maloja Pass to the west and the Bernina Pass to the south.
+The Engadine is connected by the Julier, Albula, and Flüela Passes and the Vereina Tunnel to the northern part of Switzerland and the rest of the canton of Grisons.
+It can be reached from northern Italy by the Maloja Pass to the west and the Bernina Pass to the south.
 Via the Pass dal Fuorn (Ofenpass) it connects to the southern Val Müstair (Münstertal) and further south over the border to the Val Venosta (Vinschgau) in Italy.

-The highest mountains of the wider area of the Engadine is the Bernina Range in the southwestern part.
+The highest mountains in the wider area of the Engadine are in the Bernina Range in the southwestern part.
 The formation of the Engadine is linked to the activity of the Engadine Line.

 The Engadine is traditionally divided into two parts: